Assisted Outpatient Treatment Pilot Fiscal Year 2015

 Department of Mental Health Report on the Distribution of Funds, January 2018

 This report is prepared in response to a stipulation in the FY2018 budget requiring the Department of Mental Health (DMH) to submit to the House and Senate Committees on Ways and Means the distribution of funds per adult and child planning population and the types of mental health services the funding supports in each Area.

 This report reflects for a given year the spending per planning population for a given geographical area for adult and child/adolescent population.

-Established in Chapter 321 of the Acts of 2008: An Act Relative to Children’s Mental Health, the mission of the Children’s Behavioral Health (CBH) Knowledge Center is to ensure that:
+Established under the provisions of Chapter 321 of the Acts of 2008: An Act Relative to Children’s Mental Health, the mission of the Children’s Behavioral Health (CBH) Knowledge Center is to ensure that:

 - The workforce of clinicians and direct care staff providing children’s behavioral health services are highly skilled and well-trained;

 - The services provided to children in the Commonwealth are cost-effective and evidence-based; and